MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 The tiles at the top of the screen (highlighted in green above) show that you haven't tried to merge any attributes yet. **All Attributes** shows how many attributes your matched entities include **in total prior to Merge**.
 You can revisit your Match policies if you suspect that this number is too low or high. **Discarded Attributes** are attributes that were not included in the merge process and at this point their number equals the **All Attributes** number since no merge process has started yet.

 The goal behind this screen is to equip you, the user, with two approaches to the merge process:
-  - **Option One: Letting the system auto-identify attributes anmong your entities that should be merged**.
+  - **Option One: Letting the system auto-identify attributes among your entities that should be merged**.
 For choosing that option, click **System Merge** as highlighted in blue above.
 Note that you can always manually select more attributes to Merge.
   - **Option Two: Manually defining all the attributes that, among your matched entities, should be merged**.

 > [!IMPORTANT]